Mohamed Abu Hamed

 Mohamed Abu Hamed Shaheen (محمد ابو حامد شاهين, /arz/) (born March 14, 1973) is an Egyptian politician.
 He is the former vice chairman of the Free Egyptians Party, and was an elected member of the post-revolutionary People's Assembly of Egypt, representing Kasr El Nil district in Cairo.
-He is the former head of the Free Egyptians Party's parliamentary bloc.
-He resigned from the party in early March 2012, though he rejoined the party in February 2015.

 Early life and career

 Mohamed Abu Hamed Shaheen graduated from the Accounting Department, Faculty of Commerce, Cairo University in 1995.
 Following 11 September events in the US, Abu Hamed registered a Ph.D. thesis in "Philosophy of Political Sciences and the Relation between Religion and Politics".
 The aim was to monitor the history of how these religions affected the politics, whether this impact is negative or positive and how to prevent the overlapping of religion and politics.
 Shaheen works in designing and evaluating financial information and international control systems and auditing.
 He is registered with the Ministry of Finance as a Chartered Accountant.
 Abu Hamed owns an Egyptian joint-stock company named 'Life Concept' this is specialized in financial consultancies, strategic planning and financial crisis management.